lightning/bolts/04-onion-routing.md

      Where `fee` is calculated according to the receving node's advertised fee schema as described in [BOLT 7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#htlc-fees).

-   * `incoming_cltv_value` - The CLTV value that the _incoming_ HTLC carrying
+   * `outgoing_cltv_value` - The CLTV value that the _outgoing_ HTLC carrying
      the packet should have.

+        cltv-expiry - cltv-expiry-delta = outgoing_cltv_value

-     Inclusion of this field allows a node to authtenicate the information specified by the original sender and the paramters of the HTLC forwarded.
+     Inclusion of this field allows a node to both authenticate the information specified by the original sender and the paramaters of the HTLC forwarded, and ensure the original sender is using the current `cltv-expiry-delta` value.
-     If the values don't correspond, then the HTLC should be failed+rejected as this incidcates the incoming node has tamprered with the intended HTLC values.
+     If the values don't correspond, then the HTLC should be failed+rejected as this indicates the incoming node has tampered with the intended HTLC values, or the origin has an obsolete `cltv-expiry-delta` value.

 Nodes forwarding HTLC's MUST construct the outgoing HTLC as specified within